cdeccio/cougarnet/README.md

 h2
 ```

+This creates two hosts, with hostnames `h1` and `h2`.

+Additional options can be specified for any host.
+For example, we might like
-We might like to provide `h1` with additional configuration, such as the
+to provide `h1` with additional configuration, such as the following:
-following:

 ```
 NODES